Hotels in Matsuyama

 What hotels in Matsuyama are exceptionally rated with respect to room comfort and quality?

-Hotelsfound in Matsuyama that is well rated with regards to room comfort and quality include ANA Crown Plaza Hotel Matsuyama By IHG, Hotel Top Inn and Hanayuzuki.
+Hotelsfound in Matsuyama that is well rated with regards to room comfort and quality include ANA Crowne Plaza Hotel Matsuyama By IHG, Hotel Fine Garden Matsuyama - Free Parking and Hanayuzuki.

 What places to stay in Matsuyama are very highly rated with respect to service?

-Propertiesaround Matsuyama that is very highly rated regarding service include shiokaze guest house / Vacation STAY 6794, Kominka Mitsuhama Ryokan and 民泊大森.
+Propertiesaround Matsuyama that is very highly rated regarding service include Kominka Mitsuhama Ryokan, 民泊大森 and いわしの子守唄 Sardine Lullaby.

 What are the very best properties found in Matsuyama that have spas?